AustinNich/reading-notes/README.md

-# reading-notes
+# Austin Nich
-What is the growth mindset
+The Growth mindset and Learning Development